-Led by JACAM's state of the art laboratory in Sterling, Kansas, CES now operates eight separate lab facilities across North America: two in Houston, Texas; two in Midland, Texas; and one in each of Carlyle, Saskatchewan; Delta, British Columbia; and Calgary, Alberta.
-In 2015, CES significantly expanded its laboratory capabilities in Calgary with the opening of its new laboratory.
+CES continues to invest in research and development of new technologies and in top-end scientific talent that can develop and refine these technologies.
+CES operates eight separate lab facilities across North America: one in Sterling, Kansas; two in Houston, Texas; two in Midland, Texas; and one in each of Carlyle, Saskatchewan; Delta, British Columbia; and Calgary, Alberta.
 In the US, CES' main chemical manufacturing and reacting facility is located in Sterling, Kansas with low-temperature reacting and chemical blending capabilities in Midland, Texas and additional chemical blending capabilities in Sonora, Texas.
 In Canada, CES has an additional chemical manufacturing and reacting facility located in Delta, British Columbia with additional chemical blending capabilities located in Carlyle, Saskatchewan and Nisku, Alberta.
 CES also leverages third party partner relationships to drive innovation in the consumable fluids and chemicals business.

-JACAM delivers its products and services in eighteen US states that are serviced through 46 warehouse or stocking points.
-Eighteen of JACAM's warehouses are owned by the Corporation and are located in Kansas, North Dakota,

-Colorado, Oklahoma, and Texas.
+JACAM delivers its products and services in eighteen US states that are serviced through 51 warehouse or stocking points.
+Eighteen of JACAM's warehouses are owned by the Corporation and are located in Kansas, North Dakota, Colorado, Oklahoma, and Texas.
 Leased stock point facilities are located in thirteen states providing JACAM a presence in almost all of the major US basins.
 Catalyst is focused on the West Texas and Permian Basin markets in Texas and New Mexico and services its clients through its network of six owned warehouses and two leased stocking points.